-A limited appointee may be released at any time at the discretion of the University; however, the appointee must be notified of an early release in writing by the University.
+A limited appointee may be released at any time at the discretion of the University; who will notify the employee of the release in writing. however, the appointee must be notified of an early release in writing by the University.
 A limited appointment will automatically terminate on the last day of the appointment unless there is an earlier separation or formal extension of the appointment in writing.